-For courses categorized as Educational Research Exchange and Academic Cooperation Agreement in List of Student Exchange Agreements (Chapter XI of the Japanese version of this Guide), students are permitted to register the aforementioned courses in accordance with 14-2, as the exchange agreements include academic supervision.
+For courses categorized as Educational Research Exchange and Academic Cooperation Agreement in List of Student Exchange Agreements (to be prepared), students are permitted to register the aforementioned courses in accordance with 14-2, as the exchange agreements include academic supervision.
 Moreover, item v of 14-2 does not apply in this case and students are permitted to take exercise courses, etc., as academic supervision is given for these courses under the agreements.